The future 24/7 location of Foundation -

 Because it’s a remodel, a conservative estimate is about a 6 month remodel following closing.

-We are currently under contract.
+We are currently having asbestos removed.

 The auditorium will hold 475.
 So with 2 gatherings, there is plenty of room to grow!

 Yes, there is asbestos in the building on both floors.
 All of the asbestos on the first floor will be completely removed by a professional.
 The remaining asbestos on the 2nd floor will be undisturbed.

 Almost all of it – once the asbestos is removed we will be able to demo everything except a specific portion of the vault which will require a professional.

 Yes, the restrooms will be brought up to current code exceeding the number of fixtures required for occupancy.

 Foundation has served in the heart of Downtown for the past 4 years (1 pre-launch/ 3 post launch).
 Our office is currently only 2 blocks away from Basecamp, and the Newnan High School and Ruth Hill are just down the street.
 While we have never been right next door, we have always been in the Downtown community.

 Anytime you put down the roots of ownership, you are tied even tighter to the community.
 However, at the end of the day, a building will not make us better at serving; Jesus will.